-Here, you can select “www” or “non-www” with your domain.
+Here, you can select a “www” or “non-www” with your domain.
 Most users prefer using a non-www since it keeps their domain length shorter.
-I prefer “www” since it’s more traditional, but it’s upon you to make the decision.
+It’s upon you to make the decision.

-In case you have multiple domains on your SiteGround account, you should simply choose the domain that you want to work with from the drop down arrow.
-In case you just have a single domain (the domain that you used when signing up with SiteGround, the selection will be made automatically).
+In case you have multiple domains on your SiteGround WordPress hosting account, you should simply choose the domain that you want to work with from the drop-down arrow.

 Choose the “In Directory”:

 In such a scenario, you should leave the “In Directory” option blank.
-Although, if you want to install WordPress in a subdirectory like domain.com/blog (for example www.elitebookwriter.com/blog) you should add “blog” in the field.
+Although, if you want to install WordPress in a subdirectory like domain.com/blog (for example www.petermurage.com/blog) you should add “blog” in the field.

 Database Name and Table Prefix:

 You shouldn’t make any changes here.

 You can consider adding your site name and description now or do it later via the WordPress Admin dashboard.
 My site name is “Peter Murage, ” and description is “Product Reviews and Buyer’s Guides Copywriter.”

 NOTE: Kindly make use of the screenshots below for references.

 The next step is the configuration of your login details.